Llamacha/IWSLT2024_Quechua_data/README.md

 ## Acknowledgements

 This work has been funded by AmericasNLP-2022 and Llamacha.
-Special thanks to Eva Mühlbauer and Maximilian Torres their support.
+Special thanks to Eva Mühlbauer, Maximilian Torres and Anku Kichka their support.